Applicable as of June 10, 2018.

 If someone processes personal data based on consent, for example, in order to fulfil an agreement with the registered person, the registrant may require to bring his information to another organisation.
 This is called data portability.
 If technically feasible, the registrant may require that the data controller ensures that the data is transferred to the new organisation.

 The information should be in a structured, widely used and machine-readable format.
 The right to data portability does not apply to processes that are necessary for carrying out tasks in the public interest or under public authority.

 2.5.
 The right to oppose processing

-Individuals have, in some cases, the right to object that their personal information is processed.
+Individuals have, in some cases, the right to object that their personal data is processed.
 All processing of personal data must have a processing objective.
-What a valid processing objective entails is explained in Articles 6 and 9 of the regulation.
-If an individual can be exempt from data processing is dependent upon what the processing basis is or what the purpose is.
+What valid processing objective entails is explained in GDPR Articles 6 and 9.
+Whether or not an individual can be exempt from data processing is dependent upon what the processing basis is or what the purpose is.

 Individuals can be exempt if: